Young children are sensitive to everything they hear.

 Positive self-image and good atmosphere

-Dr. de Vos and Dr. van der Hoeven explain the power of a compliment Opvoedadvies.nl.
+Dr. de Vos and Dr. van der Hoeven explain the power of a compliment Education-advice.nl.

-As I mentioned, compliments give a child self-confidence and a positive self-image.
+Like I said, compliments a child's self-confidence and a positive self-image.
 Here most people agree.

 However, De Vos and van der Hoeven mention a few other interesting and remarkable points.